Understanding Dyslexia: More Than Just Reading and Spelling

 Practical recommendations for school and home

 Dyslexia is not missed because it is rare.
+It is missed because it is complex.

-And complexity needs time, expertise and understanding.
+And complexity needs time, expertise, and understanding.

 Comments